Retina-X Studios: Usage

 Target audiences for Retina-X Studios are parents and employers.

 Legal

 Parents and employers use legal monitoring software to check their teens' and staff's internet use.
-This is legal since juveniles are the responsibility of their parents.
 Company markets its products as spy applications as parents can review child's messages and call details without the child's knowledge.
-In some cases ethical issues can arise if employees are not made aware of monitoring tools, if personal emails are intentionally accessed and if managers are involved directly in evaluating the contents of logging activities as they can be/become biased towards the person whose email is being reviewed.
+Ethical issues can arise if employees are not made aware of monitoring tools, if personal emails are intentionally accessed and if managers are involved directly in evaluating the contents of logging activities as they can be/become biased towards the person whose email is being reviewed.

 Illegal

 Using cell phones for spying has also increased due to multiplication of smart phones and compromising one's information is very possible with spy apps.
 People can stalk each other easily with company software.
 All they need is a onetime access to the gadget and then such software would run invisibly.
 The wrong use of the software should not be overlooked.
 The hackers can access the online information that is parsed to the customer's account and this can lead to privacy issues.